stweise/dpdk-clickhouse-packetpump/README.md

 ### Dependencies

-* A network switch - TODO: model
+* A network switch - model used: HPE OfficeConnect 1820 Series Switch J9979A
+** but you can use any network switch that supports port mirroring (or full switch mirroring if you want)
-* An Intel NUC - TODO: mention model that I used
+* An Intel NUC - model used: BXNUC10i3FNH2
 ** but you can use any notebook or PC with a network card supported by DPDK [DPDK supported network cards](https://core.dpdk.org/supported/)
 * Ubuntu Linux 20.04
 * DPDK 19.11